dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 * Created with the ASP.NET web app templates.
 * *appsettings.json* and *appsettings.Development.json* deleted or renamed.

-With the preceding code, navigating to the privacy or home page produces many `Trace`, `Debug`, and `Information`  messages with `Microsoft` in the category name.
+With the preceding setup, navigating to the privacy or home page produces many `Trace`, `Debug`, and `Information`  messages with `Microsoft` in the category name.

 The following code sets the default log level when the default log level is not set in configuration: